 Near a cobble beach on Rhode Island Sound, a rock with a plaque marks the landing site of the European settlers of Block Island in 1661.
 Located on the shore of Cow Cove.
 Corn Neck Rd., 401-466-3200.

-Ferries to Block Island departing from Galilee take approximately one hour, while the high-speed ferry, also departing from Galilee, takes thirty minutes.
+Ferries to Block Island departing from Galilee take approximately one hour, while the high-speed ferry, also departing from Galilee, takes 3 0minutes.
 Visitors can also take a ferry to Block Island from New London, Conn. and Montauk, New York.

 - Block Island Ferry/Interstate Navigation to Old Harbor, Block Island

-- Island Hi-Speed Ferry to New Harbor, Block Island
+- Island High-Speed Ferry to New Harbor, Block Island

-- New London, Conn. to Old Harbor, Block Island.
+- New London, Connecticut, to Old Harbor, Block Island.

 As a unique destination that offers an unparalleled look at American history along with an unmatched maritime and nature presence, Newport County will keep you coming back for more.